WICG/attribution-reporting-api/EVENT.md

 ```

 The benefit of this method over using a fixed bit mask is that it allows
 browsers to implement max\_values that aren’t multiples of 2.
-That is, browers
+That is, browsers
 can choose a "fractional" bit limit if they want to.

 ### Optional attribution filters